-Dr. Marcus published several articles in the Society's journal Blood.
+View articles by Dr. Marcus published in Blood.

-In 2015, Dr. Marcus was the winner of the Society's highest honor, the Wallace H. Coulter Award for Lifetime Achievement in Hematology.
+Wallace H. Coulter Award for Lifetime Achievement in Hematology

 back to top